appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 - Put together your personal pitch.
 - Practice your pitch.
 Get feedback.
 - Practice answering other interview questions.
+- Test out your video chat on Skype.
+Make sure the background looks good and that your face is well-lit and fully visible in the frame.
 - Figure out which [start date][course-dates] and [payment plan][payment-plans] you prefer.
 - Look through our [FAQ][faq], and list out any further questions you may have.
 You can ask your interviewer when the time comes.

 [faq]: https://appacademy.zendesk.com/hc/en-us/categories/202737947-Full-Time-Immersive
 [course-dates]: https://www.appacademy.io/immersive/dates